Gary Vaynerchuk talks a lot about EQ.

 Rapport was shattered, romance was gone… And I went home in my hand’s company soon after :).

-Gary Vaynerchuk seem to make it a point to disagree, interrupt and seek confrontation.
+Gary Vaynerchuk seems to make it a point to disagree, interrupt and seek confrontation.

 He is a master rapport breaker.